 For methods/processes (including how to deal with things like pre-emption rights) see our separate guides on transferring shares and issuing shares.

-When you receive investment in exchange for shares – issue shares to your investors – don’t transfer because they will likely need to pay stamp duty on top if it’s a transfer, and SEIS or EIS tax relief is only available for where shares are issued.
+When gifting your shares to a family member or friend for nominal value. | When you receive investment in exchange for shares – issue shares to your investors – don’t transfer because they will likely need to pay stamp duty on top if it’s a transfer, and SEIS or EIS tax relief is only available for where shares are issued. |

-When giving your shares to a co-founder after you have already registered the Company (see more info in our co-founder guide).
+When giving your shares to a co-founder after you have already registered the Company (see more info in our co-founder guide). | When someone exercises a share option which you granted to them. |

-When giving your shares to an early stage employee after you have already registered the Company – also see the co-founder guide for this.
+When giving your shares to an early stage employee after you have already registered the Company – also see the co-founder guide for this. | When you want to give someone shares in exchange for any amount equal to or more than £1000 (otherwise stamp duty is payable). |

 IMPORTANT 1 – STAMP DUTY: If you are giving shares away for nominal value, then you can transfer shares freely.
 If ‘selling’ shares for more than £1,000 in total, then stamp duty could be payable on the transaction by the buyer at 0.5% of the transaction value.